SharkBait80/EKSContainerLab/README.md

 # .NET Framework Application Modernization using .NET Core, Docker Containers, and Amazon EKS

-Application modernization presents designers with a spectrum of technology migration options including:
+Application modernization presents designers with a spectrum of technology migration challenges including:

 * Do we retain the current monolithic application architecture?
 * Shall we refactor the application architecture using a Cloud Native model?
 * Given time and resource constraints, should we simply replatform the application using Virtual Machines?

 Ultimately, a Container based solution can account for each of these modernization scenarios.

 Legacy applications tend to exist in maintenance mode with few dedicated software development resources.
-Hence retaining some or all of the existing solution architecture and rehosting via Virtual Machines may be the only viable first step.
+Hence, retaining some or all of the existing solution architecture and rehosting via Virtual Machines may be the only viable first step.

 If the "right answer" for your workload is a "lift and shift" approach, then perhaps the **[image2Docker](https://github.com/docker/communitytools-image2docker-win)** utility would enable a migration path towards Containers and thus reduce a costly Virtual Machine dependency.

-Herein, we pursure more of an application *replatforming + refactoring* approach.
+Herein, we pursure more of an application *replatforming + refactoring* approach with a typical enterprise-class *.NET 4.x Framework* based application.
 A key consideration is to determine what solution elements cannot easily be refactored.
 Common .NET Framework application dependencies such as the Windows Registery, third-party libraries, file system APIs, IIS integrations, and data-access technologies, are now considered anti-patterns relative to Cloud Native architectures.

-This article illustrates modernization of an enterprise-class Windows Console application with the following objectives:
+This article illustrates application [modernization](https://docs.microsoft.com/en-us/dotnet/core/porting/index) with the following objectives:

 * Rebuild from .NET Framework 4.x to .NET Core 2.x
 * Replatform from Windows to Linux